 Getting a PO Box is a pretty simple process.
-Traditionally, you need to go into your local post office to sign up for a PO Box.
-However, USPS has made the process easier and now allows you to reserve a postal box online.
-We'll show you how to get a PO Box without hassle in 3 easy steps.
+You can sign up for your PO Box in person at your local post office or reserve a PO Box, but before you grab your PO Box learn the tips and trick on how to get a PO Box without hassle in 3 easy steps.

 Step 1.
 Pick a PO Box Location and Size

 First, you need to decide where you want your PO Box to be located and how big you want your mailbox to be based on your expected monthly mail deliveries.

 Selecting your PO Box location should be your primary consideration when you rent a PO Box.
-All postal boxes reside on the premise of a post office.
-Most people prefer a postal box close to their home or work for convenience.
+All PO Boxes reside on the premise of a post office.
+You’ll often pick a PO Box close to your home or work for convenience.

 Yes, you can get a PO Box in another city if you prefer the city name (i.e. Delaware) over convenience.
 To look for a PO Box location in another city you can learn more on the USPS website.